Maximize Productivity: 22+ Best Business Apps for Small Businesses in 2023

 This productivity app makes instant messaging work-friendly.
 Instead of holding unnecessary meetings or typing twice as many emails, you can simply message any of your employees and get a quick response whether you're on a computer or a device. mobile.

-With a free option and premium versions with extra features, Slack is well worth a try, especially since they claim to increase productivity by 32%.
+With a free option and premium versions with extra features, Slack is well worth a try, especially since it claims to increase productivity by 32%.

 16. GoToMeeting